noelmarkham/scalacheck-tags/README.md

 Tuples containing a pair of `Numeric` values can also be tagged with `Ordered`.

-Tuples can be constrained to be unique with `Unique`.
+Tuples can be constrained to be distinct with `Unique`.

 Types are tagged with the `!!` operator.